-As well as the personalities that are involved in a family business, it is a complex interplay of roles and some individuals for example, can hold down a number of roles at any one time.
+As well as the personalities (and egos) that are involved in a family business, there is a complex interplay of roles and responsibilities that can complicate relationships and interactions.
+Some individuals for example, can hold down a number of roles at any one time.
 For example see the diagram below.

 The business owner for instance, could also be an entrepreneur/investor, a board member, a family council member, a family leader, a philanthropist as well as being an executive (and usually the CEO) in the business.
 This is indeed a complex interplay of roles.
 How does one juggle these roles?

 When a family member in a family business speaks and acts, do they speak with their family hat on, their business hat or any other hat that they might be wearing?

 As Professor Randel S Carlock reminded us at the 2013 FBA National Conference in Hobart, Tasmania (Australia);

 "Family businesses fail not because of the business, but because of the family."